andrewtavis/slides/oss_participation/slides.md

 - Don't just use AI/ML to generate a solution (these are tools to help YOU write the code)

-- Don't ask for rights to the code (this is very sensitive, and the answer in many cases will be no)
+- Don't ask for rights to the code (this is very sensitive - they're given, not asked for)

 <div id="progress" class="w-9/11"/>